gwu-libraries/social-feed-manager/docs/mgmt_commands.rst

      ./manage.py filterstream 4 –save

-This will run only TwitterFilter with an id of 4.
+This will run filterstream only for the TwitterFilter with an id of 4.
 If no TwitterFilter number is given, filterstream will run for all active TwitterFilters.

 Information on the Twitter API filter streaming resource: https://stream.twitter.com/1.1/statuses/filter.json